Searching for Exoplanets

 (credit: NASA)

 Exoplanets react with their host stars in the same way, where each planet and host star revolve around a common center of gravity.
 In other words, when a planet orbits a star, that star visibly “wobbles” a small amount.
-Using indirect proof, if this “wobble” can be detected, there is a good chance the planet exists.
+Using this type of indirect proof, if this “wobble” can be detected, there is a good chance a planet exists around the star.

 Unfortunately for scientists trying to detect exoplanets, this “wobble” is extremely small.
 Earth is also so far away from these stars that visibly capturing any effects is difficult.
-To solve this, an idea was developed using the Doppler Effect to detect any unusual patterns in distant star positions.
+To solve this, an idea was developed to detect any unusual patterns in distant star positions using the Doppler Effect.

 The Doppler Effect is a phenomenon where waves (sound and light) appear to expand and contract as they become closer or farther away from an observer.
-For example, the sound of an ambulance siren changes as it comes toward someone, and races away.
+For example, the sound of an ambulance siren changes as it comes toward a person and as it races away.
 This is how the Doppler Effect works.

 If a star with an exoplanet appears to be wobbling, the wavelengths of light that reach the observer (Earth) will expand and contract as that star moves through space.
 If the expansions and contractions of these wavelengths can be observed, we know the star is periodically wobbling.
-This means that the observed star has a celestial body (an exoplanet) exerting gravitational forces upon it.
-This is an indirect method for discovering the planet’s existence, called the Radial Velocity Method, or Doppler Spectroscopy.
+This means that the observed star has some type of celestial body (an exoplanet) exerting gravitational forces upon it.
+This is an indirect method for discovering a planet’s existence, called the Radial Velocity Method, or Doppler Spectroscopy.

 Incidentally, because of a planet’s large gravitational force, the Doppler Effect is also very large.
 By observing the period of the expanding and contracting light wavelengths, the revolution cycle of the planet orbiting the star can be understood.
 By using the Radial Velocity Method, when new exoplanets are discovered, we also are able to predict their mass and orbit cycle.